ttnn.maximum

 Computes maximum for

-and returns the tensor with the same layout asinput_tensor_a
+input_tensor_aandinput_tensor_band returns the tensor with the same layout asinput_tensor_a- Parameters:

 -